Danny Ildefonso: San Miguel Beermen/Petron Blaze Boosters (1998–2013)

-Early years (1998–00)
+Early years (1998–99)

-After a successful amateur career, Danny Ildefonso applied for the PBA draft despite being underage.
-This prompted the PBA to change their age limit rules, enraging the PBL.
-Even as Ildefonso entered the draft, he also signed a contract to play for the Pangasinan Presidents of the newly formed Metropolitan Basketball Association.
+After a successful amateur career, Ildefonso applied for the PBA draft despite being underage.
+This prompted the PBA to change their age limit rules that applicants must at least be 23 years old.

-Ildefonso was eventually drafted first-pick overall by Formula Shell in the 1998 PBA draft, but was traded to San Miguel for the Beermen's second overall pick, Noy Castillo, and cash.
-The San Miguel Corporation franchise wanted the promising youngster in their ranks to be the future cornerstone of the team and this forced them to buy out his MBA contract.
+Ildefonso was eventually drafted first-pick overall by Formula Shell in the 1998 PBA draft, but was traded to the San Miguel Beermen (SMB) for the Beermen's second overall pick, Noy Castillo, and cash.
+The San Miguel Corporation franchise wanted the promising youngster in their ranks to be the future cornerstone of the team and this forced them to buy out his MBA contract in a "direct deal".

-In his rookie season, Ildefonso became one of the key players for the Beermen alongside Nelson Asaytono, leading the Beermen to two runner-up finish in the All-Filipino and Commissioner's Cup, losing to Alaska on both occasions.
-At season's end, he won the Rookie of the Year honors while averaging 11.6 PPG in 74 Games which led all Rookies in 1998.
+In his debut, Ildefonso scored 18 points in a win over the Pop Cola 800s.
+In his rookie season, he became one of the key players for the Beermen alongside Nelson Asaytono, leading the Beermen to two runner-up finish in the All-Filipino and Commissioner's Cup, losing to the Alaska Aces on both occasions.
+At season's end, he won the Rookie of the Year honors while averaging 11.6 ppg in 74 games which led all rookies in 1998.

-The next season, with the departure of Asaytono and the arrival of Filipino-American rookie Danny Seigle and the performances of imports Terquin Mott and Lamont Strothers, San Miguel won two titles in the 1999 Commissioner's Cup and Governor's Cup, ending a five-year title drought.
+The next season, with the departure of Asaytono and the arrival of Filipino-American rookie Danny Seigle and the performances of imports Terquin Mott and Lamont Strothers, San Miguel won two titles in the 1999 Commissioner's Cup and Governors' Cup, ending a five-year title drought.

-Back-to-Back MVP Awards (2000–01)
+Back-to-back MVP awards (2000–01)

-In 2000, Ildefonso and Seigle would again lead San Miguel to two titles, retaining the Commissioner's and Governor's Cup championships.
-Ildefonso won the two of the five straight Best Player of the Conference honors and defeated Seigle to win the Most Valuable Player Awards.
+In 2000, Ildefonso and Seigle would again lead San Miguel to two titles, retaining the Commissioner's and Governors' Cup championships.
+Ildefonso won two of his five straight Best Player of the Conference honors, got Finals MVP during the Commissioner's Cup, and defeated Kenneth Duremdes to win the Most Valuable Player Award.